HTML Table Styling

 Common HTML Table Attributes

-• cellpadding - Sets the space between cell content and cell borders
+• cellpadding - Sets the space between cell content and the cell's border - what CSS padding does, but as an HTML attribute applied to the whole table.

-• width - Sets the table width (in pixels or percentage)
+• width - Sets table width in pixels or percentage. width="100%" makes it span its container.

 Basic CSS Table Styling